ashtonw7/writing-with-no-purpose/posts/turkey.md

 We were not aware that the turkey was capable of speaking human language, but that it only spoke in slurs.

-We were not aware that the turkey signed up to bring drinks for its company party, but then showed up empty-handed and everyone was really thirsty.
+We were not aware that the turkey signed up to bring drinks for its company's party but then showed up empty-handed and everyone was really thirsty.

 We were not aware that the turkey had ties with evil organizations, nor that it had eight hostages tied up in its roost.